OAVallejos/vorticidad-cosmica-datos/README.md

 Strong Redshift Evolution of Non-Gaussian Vorticity in Galaxy Velocity Fields: Bispectral Evidence for Beyond-$\Lambda$CDM Physics from 2.8M SDSS and DESI Galaxies

+Note: Please read AROUND.txt and within datasets/IMPORTANT.txt

+There are only 4 four important translated files, ENG-NAMEFILE.py, needed to obtain the results.

 📄 Preprints

 Versión